Hôtel de Lauzun: Description

 The building overlooks the Seine to the north of the island and does not fit the most traditional layout of an hôtel particulier, which usually features a main building entre cour et jardin, separated from the street on the front by a courtyard, and facing a private garden on the back.
 Fitting the exceptional location of the lot, facing the river, Charles Chamois chose to place the main building on the front, and to raise the ground floor to protect it and ensure an enjoyable view of the river.
 The high foundations serve as a service space.
 A richly ornamented balcony extends the main room on the street facade.
 The courtyard forms the back of the hôtel, which does not feature a garden.

 The hôtel is renowned for its richly decorated interiors, which are among the only ones preserved from the 17th century in Paris.
 Typical of interiors from the early reign of Louis XIV, it features heavily gilded wall sculptures, and paintings by Michel Dorigny.
 The main room, or grande chambre, was converted in 1907 into a music salon, topped by a rostrum.

+In popular culture

+The Hôtel de Lauzun is the Paris home of Jack Rackham and Ann Bonny, aka the Marquis and the Marquise De Belleville, in the fictional pirate romance novels of Alexander De Chastelaine: The Legend of Jack & Ann (2021) ISBN 9798877538955 and Jack & Ann - In the Service of His Majesty (2023) ISBN 9798878990738.